-While downing coffee might not necessarily be either good or bad for your stomach, the outcomes of coffee, caffeinated and decaf, can lead to an upset stomach.
+While coffee consumption may not be inherently good or bad for your stomach, both caffeinated and decaffeinated coffee can sometimes lead to an upset stomach.

 Coffee Upsets Your Stomach for 3 Main Reasons